-To be eligible for tuition refund the student must:
+To be eligible for a tuition refund the student must:

 - 1. Register and pay tuition and fees. - 2.
 Officially drop the class on or before the 10% point of the term in one of the following ways: - a.
-By submitting in person to any Registration Center (K. Ray Bailey Student Services Center, A-B Tech Madison Office) a Drop/Add Registration Change Notice during business hours. - b.
-By having an advisor process the drop.
+By dropping the class online in WebAdvisor. - b.
+By having a Student Service Staff person process the drop.
 The student is responsible for ensuring this has been done.